dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 ![nachka-cat.gif](/img/blog/2022-09-08-konmari-your-query-migration/nachka-cat.gif)

 Before you build, you need to plan.
-And before you plan, you need to get everyone on the same page to understand how they use the kitchen, so we can organize a kitchen that makes sense to the people who use it.
+And before you plan, you need to get everyone on the same page to understand how they use the kitchen, so you can organize a kitchen that makes sense to the people who use it.
 So let’s jump into step one.

 ## Step 1: Commit yourself and stakeholders to tidying up this project

-This may feel like an unnecessary step, but haven’t you ever started migrating a new query, only to find out that it was no longer being used, or people found it so difficult to consume that they instead created their own queries?
+This may feel like an unnecessary step, but haven’t you ever started migrating a new query, only to find out that it was no longer being used?
+Or people found it so difficult to consume that they instead created their own queries?
 Or you carved out precious time for this project, but the people you need to be involved have not?
-Or maybe your consumers expected you to have completed this project yesterday — *Initiate anxiety-stomachache now*.
+Or maybe your consumers expected you to have completed this project yesterday...*Initiate anxiety-stomachache now*.

 Take the opportunity to meet with your stakeholders, and get everyone on the same page.
 These are likely your report-readers, and your report-builders.